 Customers typically do not want to invest too much time on responding to lengthy surveys.
 Make your survey tool short, concise, and actionable.
 You will get the best response rate from customers when they are able to send you a short satisfaction check.

 The ideal length for a post-chat survey is 2 to 5 questions, governed only by what is important to the visitors.
 Respect the fact that your visitors’ time is valuable.

-Keep the survey questions simple and straightforward so that visitors can immediately report a negative experience with a specific chat operator, or simply to confirm that all their expectations were fully met.
+Keep the survey questions simple and straightforward so that visitors can immediately report a negative experience with a specific chat agent, or simply to confirm that all their expectations were fully met.

 Think carefully about the number of required responses in the survey.
 Do you need your customers to answer every single question in the post-chat survey?
 Perhaps all you really need is to obtain a rating, and as such, only this field should be made mandatory.
 Other questions can be left optional, so if customers feel inclined to do so, they can offer more feedback.

 And be sure to give ample room for free-form feedback.